4'640 billion Swiss francs or 0.60 percent

 Through its international cooperation, Switzerland helps to reduce poverty and responds to global challenges such as peacebuilding, human rights, pandemics and climate change, and mitigate the causes of forced displacement and irregular migration.
 Switzerland also plays a role in establishing sustainable, environmentally-friendly development worldwide, with a focus on the sustainable management of natural resources.

-Swiss international cooperation is primarily implemented by the Swiss Agency for Development and Cooperation (SDC) of the FDFA, the State Secretariat for Economic Affairs (SECO) and the FDFA's Peace and Human Rights Division (PHRD).
+Swiss international cooperation is primarily implemented by the Swiss Agency for Development and Cooperation (SDC) of the FDFA, the State Secretariat for Economic Affairs (SECO) and the FDFA's Peace and Human Rights Division (PHRD), whose budgets covered almost two-thirds of ODA in 2023.
 In addition to international cooperation activities, expenditures (including asylum-related costs) incurred by other federal offices are also counted as ODA in accordance with the OECD directives, as are contributions by Swiss cantons and communes.

 Calculating ODA and cross-country comparison